 Stay Safe on Roads This Winter as Holiday-Related Travel Skyrockets

 “Over the River and Through the Wood,” to homes of grandparents, siblings, aunts and uncles, parents or friends we’ll go.
 Yes, that 1844 jingle about traveling to the residence of a family member for Thanksgiving still rings true all these decades later.
 What’s changed – for better and for worse – is the way we’re arriving at holiday get-togethers.
 According to a November 2017 article from USA Today, an estimated total of 50 million Americans were expected to travel at least 50 miles for Thanksgiving-related festivities alone.
 What’s more, it’s the highest total since 2005 and an annual forecast from AAA shows that this year’s projection was also a 3.3 percent increase over the 2016 total.
 The article adds that the vast majority of holiday trekkers — 45 million of the 50 million folks — would be traveling by car.
-With these risks and rewards in mind, personal injury lawyer and founder of Monge & Associates, Scott Monge, would like to weigh in on the topic in hopes of reaching holiday motorists before they take any unnecessary risks on the road.
+With these risks and rewards in mind, car accident lawyer and founder of Monge & Associates, Scott Monge, would like to weigh in on the topic in hopes of reaching holiday motorists before they take any unnecessary risks on the road.

 Before we dive into the myriad risks that winter precipitation poses, let’s look at road congestion caused by the influx of motorists coming and going to holiday destinations.
 Per the AAA study, a late afternoon trip in Chicago on Tuesday, Nov.
 21, 2017 was expected to take three times as long as non-rush hour trips.
 Rounding out the top three were over-the-road afternoon journeys in San Francisco and Los Angeles, which both were expected to take 2.5 times as long as a typical drive.
 While fender-benders are typical in bumper-to-bumper traffic, Monge and Associates founder Scott Monge says too many motorists will try to make up for lost time and drive more recklessly after getting clear of the congestion.
 Given that he has represented clients who were seriously injured in car accidents that occurred around the holidays, he knows that it’s also imperative that a skilled legal team gather evidence as quickly as possible so that a case can be built and favorable verdicts obtained.